connectivecpp/chops-net-ip/test/test_data_blaster/README.md

 A single instance of the monitor (either the C++ or Python version) shows statistics from the DSR instances.
 The monitor is also responsible for shutting down the DSRs.
 The same monitor instance can be running for both TCP and UDP DSRs (the log messages sent to the monitor from the DSRs specify whether the test data is being sent over TCP or UDP).

 The message definitions between the DSRs and the monitor are text only, so binary endianness is not a factor, and will run on any platform.
-The data flowing between DSRs is marshalled and unmarshalled as needed by the DSRs.
+The data flowing between DSRs is serialized and deserialized as needed by the DSRs.

 ## Usage